 You don’t always have to soak ground flaxseed in water first.
-In some recipes you can simply add flax meal to the wet part of the batter and allow it to sit in that mixture before combining with dry ingredients.
+In some recipes, you can simply add flax meal to the wet part of the batter and allow it to sit in that mixture before combining it with dry ingredients.

 I hope you love this recipe as we do!
 Have you tried it?
 Be sure and leave a comment and a rating of this recipe below and then take a quick photo and share it with me using #namelymarly on Instagram.
 I love seeing your creations!

 - Combine the flax with the water in a small dish.
 Set aside for a minute or two to let the flax soak.

 - Add this flax egg as an egg replacer in your favorite baked goods, such as cornbread, cookies, muffins, cakes, etc.